htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     A boolean variable that controls whether a check is performed during GSI authentication of a Condor daemon.
-When the default value of ``False``, the check is not skipped, so the daemon host name must match the host name in the daemon’s certificate, unless otherwise exempted by the use of ``GSI_DAEMON_NAME``
+When the default value of ``False``, the check is not skipped, so the daemon host name must match the host name in the daemon's certificate, unless otherwise exempted by the use of ``GSI_DAEMON_NAME``
     :index:`GSI_DAEMON_NAME` or
     ``GSI_SKIP_HOST_CHECK_CERT_REGEX``.
 When ``True``, this check is